dvfrancis/older-and-wider/README.md

 - First time visitor goals:

-    - "What is the Older and Wider podcast about?"
+    - "What is the Older & Wider podcast about?"
     - "Who is Jenny Eclair?"
     - "Who is Judith Holder?"
-    - "Where can I listen to the Older and Wider Podcast"
+    - "Where can I listen to the Older & Wider Podcast"
-    - "When are episodes of the Older and Wider podcast released?"
+    - "When are episodes of the Older & Wider podcast released?"

 - Returning visitor goals:

-    - "I want to find out more background information about the Older and Wider podcast"
+    - "I want to find out more background information about the Older & Wider podcast"
     - "What was mentioned during the 'Culture Corner' segment of this week's show?"
     - "Has the podcast won any awards?"
     - "What is the 'Message Board' - it was mentioned by Jenny and Judith in this week's episode, but where can I access it?"